AndyA/jsonpath-lifter/README.md

 );
 ```

-`lifter` returns a function that will apply the rules in order on an input document to produce an output document.
-You can pass a mixture of rules (as above), other `lift` functions or any function with the same signature.
+`lifter` returns a function that will apply the rules in order to an input document to produce an output document.
+You can pass a mixture of rules (as above), other `lift` functions or any function with the same signature as a `lift` function.

 Any nested arrays in the input arguments will be flattened.